sinatra/sinatra/README.pirate.md

 To improve security, the session data in the cookie is signed with a session secret.
 A random secret is generated for you by Sinatra.
-However, since this secret will change with every start of your application, you might want to set the secret yourself, so all your application instances share it:
+However, since this secret will change with every start of your arrplication, you might want to set the secret yourself, so all your arrplication instances share it:

 ```ruby
     set :session_secret, 'super secret'